quasicephalus/Melanoma_microbiome/README.md

 # Machine Learning in melanoma research:

-зrediction of response to melanoma immunotherapy using gut metagenomic data
+prediction of response to melanoma immunotherapy using gut metagenomic data

 **Students:** Tatiana Zyubko, Mikhail Filippov